(A) Purpose

 offer.

-(f) In evaluating the candidate's performance, the
+(f) In evaluating the candidate's performance, the weighting

-individual's contribution will be taken into consideration.
+contribution will be taken into consideration.

-(g) In order to achieve promotion with tenure, the
+(g) In order to achieve promotion with tenure, the candidate must

-the two areas of faculty activity; research or teaching.
-Proficiency is
+of faculty activity; research or teaching.
+Proficiency is required in all other

-required in all other areas of faculty activity.
-Convincing evidence for these
+areas of faculty activity.
+Convincing evidence for these must be exhibited in

-must be exhibited in the candidate's tenure and promotion dossier and must
+the candidate's tenure and promotion dossier and must reflect the

-rule (tenure/promotion dossier for tenure track faculty).
+(tenure/promotion dossier for tenure track faculty).

 (4) Promotion of tenured associate